November 2016 — Black Friday

 Hey.
 It’s Dorian.
 Hope you made it out of the mall chaos alive.

 My heart skipped.
-Not metaphorically.
+Not figuratively.
 I swear something inside me jumped and landed sideways.
-I stared at the message like it might vanish if I blinked.
-Constanza snored softly on the floor, blissfully unaware that my entire emotional equilibrium had just tilted.
+I stared at the message like it might disappear if I blinked.
+Constanza snored softly on the floor, blissfully unaware that my entire equilibrium had just tilted.

 What if I said the wrong thing?